JRCSTU/fuefit/README.rst

 Python usage
 ------------
-The most powerfull way to interact with the project is through a python :abbr:`REPL (Read-Eval-Print Loop)`.
+The most powerful way to interact with the project is through a python :abbr:`REPL (Read-Eval-Print Loop)`.
 So fire-up a :command:`python` or :command:`ipython` shell and first try to import the project just to check its version:

 .. doctest::